simonmichael/hledger/RELEASING.md

 In site:

+- js/site.js: add NEW, update currentrelease
+- Makefile: add NEW, two places
 - make snapshot-NEW
 - (cd src; rm current; ln -s NEW current)

-- js/site.js: add NEW, update currentrelease

 In hledger.org caddy config:

 - add `path` and `redir`s for NEW
 - `systemctl reload caddy`

+On hledger.org:

+- make clean all

 ## Tips